taichi-dev/taichi/README.md

 - `Taichi`-scope (`ti.kernel`) v.s. `Python`-scope: everything decorated by `ti.kernel` is in `Taichi`-scope, which will be compiled by the Taichi compiler.

-# Data layout
+# Data Layout
  - Non-power-of-two tensor dimensions are promoted into powers of two.
 For example, a tensor of size `(18, 65)` will be materialized as `(32, 128)`.
 Be careful if you want to iterate over this structural node when it is dense: the loop variables will become iterate over the promoted large domain instead of the original compact domain.
 Use a range-for instead.
 For sparse structural nodes, this makes no difference.

-# Arithematics
+# Scalar and Vector Arithematics
  - Supported data types: `ti.i32`, `ti.i64`, `ti.f32`, `ti.f64`.
  - Binary operations on different types will give you a promoted type, e.g. `i32 + f32 = f32`.
  - `ti.Matrix` are for small matrices (e.g. `3x3`) only.
-If you have `64\times 64` matrices, you should consider using a 2D global tensor. `ti.Vector` is the same as `ti.Matrix`, except that it has only 1 column.
+If you have `64x64` matrices, you should consider using a 2D global tensor. `ti.Vector` is the same as `ti.Matrix`, except that it has only 1 column.
  - Differentiate element-wise product `*` and matrix product `@`.

-# Differentiable Programming
- - No gradients are propagated to `int` tensors/locals
- - Remember to place your grad tensors, or use `ti.root.lazy_grad()`
- - The user should make sure `grad` tensors have the same sparsity as the corresponding `primal` tensors.
- - Reset gradients every time.

 # Debugging
  -    Debug your program with `ti.print(x)`.